bus-stop/x-terminal/README.md

 # Installation

-To install, simply search for the *atom-xterm* package via Atom's package manager.
+To install, simply search for the *x-terminal* package via Atom's package manager.
 It can also be installed via command-line with the [apm](https://github.com/atom/apm) command.

 ```
-apm install atom-xterm
+apm install x-terminal
 ```

 ## One time prerequisites

-The *atom-xterm* package requires [node-pty](https://www.npmjs.com/package/node-pty).
+The *x-terminal* package requires [node-pty](https://www.npmjs.com/package/node-pty).
 That package currently requires building some native bindings on the local system using [node-gyp](https://github.com/nodejs/node-gyp).
-Providing prebuilt binaries is still [work in progress](https://github.com/Microsoft/node-pty/issues/46) so for now, you'll need to install certain packages on your system before installing *atom-xterm*.
-Below are what you'll need to install only once before installing *atom-xterm*.
+Providing prebuilt binaries is still [work in progress](https://github.com/Microsoft/node-pty/issues/46) so for now, you'll need to install certain packages on your system before installing *x-terminal*.
+Below are what you'll need to install only once before installing *x-terminal*.

 ### Windows